-North Korea restoring part of launch site it promised Trump to dismantle
+North Korea rebuilds part of missile site it promised Trump to dismantle

 The breakdown of the summit in Hanoi last week has raised questions about the future of U.S.-North Korea dialogue.

-U.S. Secretary of State Mike Pompeo said on Monday he was hopeful he would send a delegation to North Korea in the coming weeks but that he had had “no commitment yet.”
+U.S. Secretary of State Mike Pompeo said on Monday he was hopeful he would send a delegation to North Korea in the coming weeks but that he had “no commitment yet.”

 While North Korea’s official media said last week Kim and Trump had decided at the summit to continue talks, its Vice Foreign Minister Choe Son Hui told reporters Kim “might lose his willingness to pursue a deal” and questioned the need to continue.